ziqni-tech/ziqni-admin-sdks/csharp/docs/ProductsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ProductsApi(Configuration.Default);
-            var body = new QueryRequest(); // QueryRequest | Retrieve Products from Ziqni database by unique Product ID's or any other POST body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Retrieve Products from Ziqni database by unique Product ID's or any other POST body parameters using the POST method (optional)

             try
             {